-Stock-based compensation is a non-cash expense and relates to the issuance of shares and warrants to certain advisors to the Company, as well as issuing stock options.
-Stock-based compensation in Q4 2018 principally relates to a signing bonus paid in shares rather than cash.
+Stock-based compensation is a non-cash expense and relates to the issuance of shares and warrants to certain advisors to the Company, as well as issuing share stock options.
 Stock-based compensation increased in Q2 2019 as a result of issuing stock options to employees, consultants, and directors who are responsible for running the Company from a corporate and administrative perspective of which one-third vested immediately.
 In Q3 & Q4 2019 few or no options vested.
+In the first three quarters of 2020 the Company experienced layoffs which in turn increased the number of forfeitures during the period and resulted in a decrease in stock-based compensation.